vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 ## Reusing / tagging

-To share your app/library with others, you just simply put the repo somewhere (to the github for example) and make ordinary git tag (following the SemVer schema).
+To share your app/library with others, just push the repo somewhere (to the github for example) and make ordinary git tag (following the SemVer schema).

 For example: